Documentation

 Mist

-The DNS sandbox that resolves *.editor.land locally.
+The DNS sandbox that resolves *.editor.land locally, eliminating public DNS dependency.

 Rest